annakins/Skyrim/Follower Features.md

 - See the number `35561`?
 You get that DEC number by using a programmer calculator.
 You need the REF ID of the actor:

 ![img](https://imgur.com/7Ars1Lt.png)
-- On your follow quest, add a reference alias for... let's just say Inigo.
+- On your **FollowQuest**, add a reference alias for... let's just say Inigo.

 ![img](https://imgur.com/11zMBcg.png)
 ![img](https://imgur.com/Ru6o9OK.png)
 - You don't need to select anything for fill type since it's forced via script.
-- Side note: To check the box for Allow Reserved if it's greyed out, press `CTRL SHIFT R`.
+- Side note: To check the box for *Allow Reserved* if it's greyed out, press `CTRL SHIFT R`.

 ![img](https://imgur.com/z0cMyqi.png)
 - Let's pretend you want your follower to begin the interaction with Inigo.
 Let's do this via the Idle tab.